 Click here to download the Requirements and Expectations document.

-TEACH is proud to announce the inaugural class of the Health Professions Education Research Scholars (HERS) Program!
-This program is sponsored by TEACH and is being supported in its inaugural year with generous funding from the Department of Surgery.
+TEACH is proud to announce the 2019-2021 class of the Health Professions Education Research Scholars (HERS) Program!
 The HERS program was developed in order to provide participants with instruction in health professions education research principles, guide participants through the development of mentor-guided peer-reviewed quality research projects, foster collaboration within health professions education research, and help to develop our participants as leaders in academic medicine.
-Please click here for more information on the HERS program and a list of eight members of the 2017 – 2018 HERS class.